tanjunjie30/GA-project-submissions/Project 4/README.md

 ***1) EDA on Train and Test sets***

-In this section, two new features, `NumMosquitos_cluster` and `trap_cluster` have been engineered to encode information on `NumMosquitos` and `WnvPresent` respectively into the 151 unique `Trap` by means of a clustering algorithm.
-Each new feature has three unique values of 1,2,3 where 1 has the smallest cluster of NumMosquitos or WnvPresent and 3 being the biggest cluster.
-The reasoning is that `Trap` close to each other in proximity is likely to have similar levels of risk.
+* There are mainly 2 types of mosquitos that are WNV positive, which is the Culex Pipiens and Culex Restuans.

-This clustering allows us to encode information otherwise absent in the `test` dataset.
-Both features also provide information on the level of a virulent risk.
+* Two novel features, denoted as NumMosquitos_cluster and trap_cluster, were derived from the existing features NumMosquitos and WnvPresent, respectively, using a clustering algorithm applied to the 151 unique Trap locations.
+Each of the new features comprises three discrete values (1, 2, or 3), corresponding to the size of the cluster of NumMosquitos or WnvPresent, with 1 representing the smallest cluster and 3 indicating the largest.
+This approach was motivated by the assumption that Trap locations in close proximity are likely to exhibit similar levels of risk.

 ***2) EDA on Weather set***